JoshTheHumanBean/Coalitions-Reign/Current Ideas/The Threat.md

 # TBD External Threat

+---
-I'm thinking of incorporating some sort of
+I'm thinking of incorporating some sort of extraplanar